activeviam/par-internship-ssd/Documentation.md

 On the diagram, two-headed arrows between objects represent the identity, and one-headed arrows represent the memory pointers.
-As one may see, each `SwapBlockAllocator` can be viewed as an individual brick in the system of the `SwapMemoryAllocator`.
-It never allocates RAM itself: instead, it calls `allocate()` method of `VirtMemStorage` at the initialization stage and corresponding `free()` on release.
+As one may see, each `SwapBlockAllocator` can be viewed as an individual brick in the system of the off-heap memory management.
+The `SwapBlockAllocator` never allocates RAM
+itself: instead, it calls `allocate()` method of `VirtMemStorage` at the initialization stage and corresponding `free()` method on release.

 The important detail in the implementation of the `SwapBlockAllocator` is a swap operation.
 It is called whenever the `SwapMemoryAllocator` decides to release a memory superblock controlled by the `SwapBlockAllocator` and to push it back to the `VirtMemStorage`.
-However, in case of the swap external objects may still want to use the released memory.
-That's why each external object that wants to use the memory allocated by `SwapMemoryAllocator`should register itself in the memory of the `SwapBlockAllocator` it used for the allocation.
+However, external objects may still want to use the released memory after the swap.
+That's why each external object that wants to use the memory allocated by `SwapMemoryAllocator` should firstly register itself in the internal memory of the `SwapBlockAllocator` used for the allocation.

 In fact, directly after the swap the `SwapBlockAllocator` cannot guarantee anything about the validity of the memory it has already released.
 So it should somehow inform